ten7/handbook.ten7.com/README.md

 If you are trying to run this from a MAC M1 (arm64 processor), you may have to go through these steps at your root:

-1. make sure you have Homebrew
+1. Make sure you have Homebrew
-2. run `ruby --version` if nothing some up run `brew install ruby@3.0`
+2. Run `ruby --version` if nothing some up run `brew install ruby@3.0`
-3. once ruby is installed, run `gem install --user-install bundler jekyll`
+3. Once ruby is installed, run `gem install --user-install bundler jekyll`
-4. if you get an error about eventmachine (1.2.7), run `gem install eventmachine -v '1.2.7' --source 'https://rubygems.org/'` at your **root** and a second time at the **project root**,
+4. If you get an error about eventmachine (1.2.7), run `gem install eventmachine -v '1.2.7' --source 'https://rubygems.org/'` at your **root** and a second time at the **project root**,
 5. `bundle config set --local path 'vendor/bundle'`